Chief Sealth Trail Green Stormwater Infrastructure

 More than 12 million pounds of pollution are carried into our water bodies through stormwater runoff each year.
 Stormwater that falls on the roofs, streets, and parking lots in your neighborhood can pick up harmful pollutants before eventually draining into Lake Washington.
 The pollutants can harm fish, wildlife, and our ecosystems.

 Seattle Public Utilities (SPU) plans to build new green stormwater infrastructure at the intersection of S. Kenyon St and the Chief Sealth Trail to manage stormwater runoff in the Othello neighborhood.
-This project will be a green space that uses special soil and deep-rooted plants to temporarily hold and filter stormwater.
-The project will help protect Lake Washington’s water quality by filtering stormwater from about 25 acres of neighborhood at the top of the hill.
-It will also provide a new green open space for the community and may be able to reduce street flooding risks in Othello.
+The project will use special soil and deep-rooted plants to filter and temporarily hold stormwater.
+The project will help protect Lake Washington’s water quality by filtering stormwater from about 25 acres of neighborhood at the top of the hill and improve the function of the downstream storm system in Othello.

-This project is in partnership with Seattle Department of Transportation (SDOT) and their Safe Routes to School program.
-After SDOT builds a new sidewalk at this location, SPU will install the green stormwater infrastructure.
+This project is in partnership with Seattle Department of Transportation (SDOT) and their Safe Routes to School program, which recently completed sidewalk and pathway improvements at this location.
+SPU is also partnering with Seattle City Light and the Seattle Office of Arts & Culture to enhance the area with additional public artwork.

 Location